-The globalisation of supply chains has led to some of the worst exploitation in the fashion industry, as garment workers suffer under the tyranny of big brands that treat them like mere commodities.
-The Good Clothes, Fair Pay campaign is one way to help build real corporate accountability.
+As the Rana Plaza tragedy marks its 10th anniversary this year, Fashion Revolution calls us to recognise that while the movement has achieved significant progress in increasing transparency and ethical practices in the fashion industry, there is still much work to be done.
+The globalisation of supply chains has led to some of the worst exploitation in the fashion industry, where garment workers suffer under the tyranny of big brands that treat them like mere commodities.

 The reality of the people who make our clothes